 We ate breakfast and gave Abinet some juice and some toast.
-Woudneh wanted to know if we had confirmation from Embassy and we didn’t.
+Woudneh wanted to know if we had confirmation from Embassy.
+We didn’t.
 All we had was their intention to see us.
-There was not a solidified time :/ Woudneh made some calls and he said that it should be okay if it isn’t, then to have them call Woudneh.
+There was not a solidified time.
+Woudneh made some calls said that it should be okay.
+If it isn’t, then to have them call Woudneh.
 Panic.
-We didn’t have confirmation and Woudneh would not be going with us.
+We didn’t have confirmation so Woudneh would not be going with us.
 However, he was sending one of his workers…whom we had never met :/

 To ease my nerves, sweet Betty came.
 I just love her.
 We piled up in the van with Ashu, a wonderful driver (I’m sure I butchered the spelling of his name).
-Betty asked if we had bags, in case of vomit.
+Betty asked if we had bags in case of vomit.
 Uhm, my thought was heck no…I don’t do vomit.
 Panic, again.
 She got us a couple of bags and sent us on our way.
-Abinet was not thrilled about the seatbelt and the I was thrilled about the knowledge that he hadn’t been in a vehicle in over a year and had just eaten.
+Abinet was not thrilled about the seatbelt.
+I was not thrilled about the knowledge that he hadn’t been in a vehicle in over a year and had just eaten.

 Ethiopian Traffic and Vomit

-Traffic was beyond horrible and the fumes are hard.
-I kept the window open and eventually.
-He kept pulling at his seatbelt and looking at me to save him.
-I told Big Daddy that I felt he was fixing to puke and before we could get the bag open, projectile…..out and all over him.
-We stopped, to pick up Abenezer, just as I was dry heaving to myself.
+The traffic is horrible.
+The fumes of the cars are bad.
+I kept the window open to have some airflow.
+Abinet kept pulling at his seatbelt and looking at me to save him.
+I told Big Daddy that I felt he was fixing to puke.
+Before we could get the bag open, projectile vomit came out and all over him.
+We stopped to pick up Abenezer, just as I was dry heaving to myself.

 Do Not Throw Up